PrashantMittal13/Linear-Regrerssion-Bike-Rental-Assignment/README.md

-# Project Name
+# Linear Regression Bike Rental Assignment
-> Outline a brief description of your project.
+> This assignment coves the use of Linear regression to forecast the demand of the shared bikes.

 ## Table of Contents